What Fury Brings: Characters, spice level, triggers & review

 George R. R. Martin built a career on brutality and sexual violence in GoT/ASOIAF and its “blockbuster entertainment.”
 Guilty as charged, I include myself among the readers and TV series watchers.

-So with What Fury Brings, it’s interesting to notice how a gender-flipped story can feel surprising, even jarring, when we’ve grown so used to consuming violence against women in fiction that some of us may be desensitised to it, yet clutch our pearls if the roles are reversed.
+So with What Fury Brings, it’s interesting to notice how a story can feel surprising, even jarring, when we’ve grown so used to consuming violence against women in fiction that some of us may be desensitised to it, yet clutch our pearls if the roles are subverted.
 We don’t condone GRRM’s fictional rape and brutality, but we’ll still binge Game of Thrones.
 Yet when a woman flips the script, suddenly it’s “too much.”

 I think it exposes something uncomfortable in the cognitive dissonance we have, especially if you don’t bat an eyelid over dark romance novels (whether you're reading TERF-author fan-fiction or another romance where the female is kidnapped, sexually assaulted, enslaved etc) or gory epic misogynistic fantasy worlds: We’re often complicit in selective outrage and this book may cause us to reflect how our expectations and empathy can sometimes be uneven, whether its in consuming entertainment or in events that occur in real life.
 (Side note: I adore the word empathy actually.
 It's a great word that inspires compassion.)